 Recovery for Regional Tourism Program

-Program Guidelines are now available.
-Applications from eligible entities opened on 30 November 2020 and will close on 30 September 2021.
+Applications for eligible entities will still close on 30 September 2021

 On 27 September 2020, the Australian Government announced a $50 million Recovery for Regional Tourism Fund to support nine tourism regions which are heavily reliant on international tourism.
 This initiative is part of the $1 billion COVID-19 Relief and Recovery Fund to support regions, communities and industry sectors disproportionately affected by the economic impacts of COVID-19.